1971Merlin/TMON/README.md

 **DUMP xxxx** - DUMP the contents of 64 bytes of memory; provides HEX and ASCII outputs so memory can be examined.

-**DIS xxxx** - Disasemble Z80 instructions.
+**DIS xxxx** - Disassemble Z80 instructions.
 Provides a disassembly of the opcodes found in memory, 16 opcodes at a time.
+The disassembler is an improved version of Jim Robertson's disassembler from Talking Electronics days; the two original design omisions have been added in, the code can now run from anywhere in memory, and various optimizations have been applied.
+Many thanks to Brian Chiha for his work on the disassembler.

 DUMP and DIS pause at completion - space repeats the command (CADDR continues to increment if auto-increment is on; otherwise same block repeats).
 Q quits and returns to the command prompt.
+This allows you to quickly run through larger blocks without needing to type commands repeatedly.

 **DATA xxxx** - Interactively Input data into memory.
 Input one hex byte at a time; the value input is stored to the CADDR memory location.
 Enter Q to quit input mode.
+See full description of DATA mode, above.

 ### Test & Informational commands